Languages of Uzbekistan: Russian

 Although the Russian language is not formally declared an official language in the country, it is widely used in all fields, including official documents.
 Russian and Uzbek are the permissible languages of notary institutions and registry offices.
 Thus, the Russian language is the de facto second official language in Uzbekistan.
 Russian is an important language for interethnic communication, especially in the cities, including much day-to-day technical, scientific, governmental and business use.
 The country is also home to approximately one million people whose native language is Russian.
 The local dialect is Uzbekistani Russian.

-Persian
+Tajik

-The Persian language is widespread throughout Uzbekistan, being spoken by anywhere between 10 and 20% of the population, especially in the cities of Bukhara and Samarkand which remain predominantly Persian-speaking.
+The Tajik language (a variety of the Persian language) is widespread throughout Uzbekistan, being spoken by anywhere between 20 and 50% of the population, especially in the cities of Bukhara and Samarkand which remain predominantly Tajik-speaking.
 It is also found in large pockets in Kasansay, Chust, Rishtan and Sokh and Chodak in Ferghana Valley, as well as in Burchmulla, Ahangaran, Baghistan in the middle Syr Darya district, and finally in, Shahrisabz, Qarshi, Kitab and the river valleys of Kafiringan and Chaganian.
-Foltz notes that Persian-speakers in Uzbekistan are mostly bilingual in Uzbek and tend to see themselves as Uzbeks "who also happen to speak Persian".
+Foltz notes that Tajik-speakers in Uzbekistan are mostly bilingual in Uzbek and tend to see themselves as Uzbeks "who also happen to speak Tojikī".